First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Nguyen Hue – Walking Street

 This is a short walk from the Independence Palace.
-It stretches from the government offices all the way to the Saigon river.
+It stretches from the government offices all the way to the Saigon River.
 It is usually lined with shops, restaurants, and coffee houses.
 There are some incredible floral arrangements and displays during the Lunar New Year here.
 You can do most activities to enjoy your final afternoon in Ho Chi Minh City here.
 This is a good place to find lunch.
 There are some great lunchtime deals here.

 Opera House